Tunnelblick on macOS Big Sur

 If your configuration requires a "tun" or "tap" system extension, connecting to your VPN will fail if an appropriate system extension is not loaded.

-macOS Big Sur 11.0 Developer Beta 3 (20A5323l) does not allow Tunnelblick to load its "tun" or "tap" system extensions unless SIP is disabled on your system.
-This appears be a feature of macOS Big Sur — see The Future of Tun and Tap VPNs on macOS for more information.
+macOS Big Sur 11.0 Developer Beta 10 (20A5323l) does not allow Tunnelblick to load its "tun" or "tap" system extensions.
+Apple says that as a workaround "during development" you can temporarily disable System Integrity Protection to allow these system extensions to load when logged in as an Admin user.
+This workaround may not work in the first release version of Big Sur — see The Future of Tun and Tap VPNs on macOS.

 Note: If you are using a "tun" VPN, you can modify your OpenVPN configuration file so it will work without the "tun" system extension.
 See the note at the start of Errors Loading Kexts (Device Drivers).